tBaxter/re-cycled/posts/sept-2020/nishiki-teardown.md

 <img src="{{ img_path }}cables.jpg" alt="cables and cutter" />

-It didn't take long at all to tear down the Nishiki, and other than a lot of corrosion from years sitting in a humid garage, it was in pretty good shape.
+It didn't take long at all to tear down the Nishiki.
+Other than a lot of corrosion from years sitting in a humid garage, it was in pretty good shape.

 I started -- as I usually do -- by clipping the cables.
 On the Nishiki, they were all badly rusted and unsafe to re-use.
 A good set of [cable-cutters](https://amzn.to/3iVuv7E) is an absolute must-have for anyone working on a bike.
 You simply can't cut bike and shifter cables properly without them.
 Perfectly good cutters are available for less than $15.
 Don't mess around, just get a set.
 You'll be glad you did.